ArchipelagoMW/Archipelago/docs/contributing.md

 this [document](/WebHostLib/README.md).

 If you want to contribute to the core, you will be subject to stricter review on your pull requests.
-It is also recommended that you get in touch with other core mainteners via our [Discord](https://archipelago.gg/discord).
+It is also recommended that you get in touch with other core maintainers via our [Discord](https://archipelago.gg/discord).

-If you want to add a new game to Archipelago, please take a look at this [document](/docs/adding%20games.md) detailing what is required for implementing a game (as well as tips for how to get started).
+If you want to add Archipelago support for a new game, please take a look at the [adding games documentation](/docs/adding%20games.md) detailing what is required for implementing a game, as well as tips for how to get started.
-If you want to merge a new game, please make sure to read the responsibilities as [world maintainer](/docs/world%20maintainer.md).
+If you want to merge a new game into the main Archipelago repo, please make sure to read the responsibilities as a [world maintainer](/docs/world%20maintainer.md).

 For any other questions, feel free to explore the [main documentation folder](/docs/) and ask us questions in the #archipelago-dev channel